ousaj/ousaj/README.md

 My favourite tools are Neovim (btw), a terminal (anything with Bash), and plain-text files.
 I keep it simple because that helps me understand the system better and lets me focus on the important problems at hand.

+I am currently working on getting better at Rust and systems programming in order to apply for systems engineering jobs.
+I'll be posting my progress here.

 📫 If you want to chat, you can connect with me on my [LinkedIn](https://linkedin.com/in/oakachach).

 <!--